FHIR/translation-utils/README.md

 # 🌐 FHIR IG Translation Utilities

+Tools for managing and checking status of translations in the **FHIR Implementation Guide (IG) ecosystem**.

+---

+# 🌐 FHIR IG Translation Utilities

 This repository provides tools for managing and visualizing translations in the **FHIR Implementation Guide (IG) ecosystem**.

 It supports `.po`-based localization workflows such as those used by `sushi`, IG Publisher, and related tooling.